Developer MCP

 Choosing Your Tools

-We recommend launching the Developer MCP Server using npx.
-This allows you to run the Node.js application without needing to install anything globally. npx will temporarily download the package, execute it, and clean up automatically — ensuring you’re always using the latest version.
+It is recommended to launch the Developer MCP Server using npx.
+This allows you to run the Node.js application without needing to install anything globally. npx will temporarily download the package, execute it, and clean up automatically, ensuring you’re always using the latest version.

 If you prefer, you can also install it globally with: